 In a nutshell, there are various backup issues when using Backup and Restore (Windows 7) to create a system image or back up files.

-In addition to the issue of Windows Backup did not complete successfully, perhaps Windows 10 system image backup fails with error code 0x80780119, Volume Shadow Copy errors, Windows 10 backup takes forever, etc. We won't show them to you in detail, but you can read the corresponding article.
+In addition to the issue of Windows Backup did not complete successfully, perhaps Windows 10/11 system image backup fails with error code 0x80780119, Volume Shadow Copy errors, Windows Backup takes forever, etc. We won’t show them to you in detail, but you can read the corresponding article.

-Windows 10 Backup not working is a big topic and it can involve a variety of backup problems.
-The above sections only show you a part of situations in 2 cases including Windows 10 File History not working, and Backup and Restore (Windows 7) not working.
+Windows 11/Windows 10 Backup not working is a big topic and it can involve a variety of backup problems.
+The above sections only show you a part of situations in 2 cases including File History won’t backup, and Backup and Restore (Windows 7) is not working.

-However, you may find it is difficult and troublesome to deal with various backup problems.
-To avoid encountering the issue of Windows 10 Backup failed, using third-party backup software will be an excellent choice.
+However, you may find it difficult and troublesome to deal with various backup problems.
+To avoid encountering the Windows 11/Windows 10 Backup failure, using third-party backup software will be an excellent choice.

-MiniTool ShadowMaker, the best alternative to Windows 10 File History & Backup and Restore (Windows 7), will be a good solution to fix the issue of Windows 10 Backup not working.
+MiniTool ShadowMaker, the best alternative to File History & Backup and Restore (Windows 7), will be a good solution to fix the issue of Windows 10/Windows 11 Backup not working.

-It can easily and effectively back up files, folders, disk, partition and Windows operating system.
-You can also use it to save multiple backups to an external hard drive, internal hard drive, NAS, USB drive, etc.
+It can easily and effectively backup files, folders, disks, partitions, and Windows.
+You can also use it to save multiple backups to an external hard drive, internal hard drive, USB drive, etc.

-Moreover, you can schedule an incremental backup, differential backup and automatic backup with this backup software.
-Importantly, another backup method - disk cloning is included in this Windows 10/Windows 11 backup software supports cloning HDD to SSD.
+Moreover, you can schedule an incremental backup, differential backup, and automatic backup with this backup software.
+Importantly, this Windows 10/Windows 11 backup software supports cloning HDD to SSD.

 With an intuitive interface, backing up with MiniTool ShadowMaker is just a piece of cake.
 Now, it is time to get MiniTool ShadowMaker and install it on your Windows to back up files or system in the event of Windows 10 Backup not working.

-This backup & restore software offers a Trial Edition that allows 30-day free trial for all backup features.
-Alternatively, get its Pro Edition for permanent use.
+This backup & restore software offers Trial Edition which allows a 30-day free trial for most backup features.

-Let's see how to back up files and Windows operating system.
+Let’s see how to back up files and the Windows operating system.

-Step 1: Run MiniTool ShadowMaker to get the following interface.
+Step 1: Run MiniTool ShadowMaker and click Keep Trial.

-Step 3: Click the Destination section, and then choose one storage path from the pop-up window, as shown below.
+Step 3: Click the DESTINATION section, and then choose one storage path from the pop-up window.
 Here, we take an external hard drive as an example.

-Step 4: Finally, click Back up Now on the bottom right of the Backup interface.
-Then, you can view this backup task being performed in the Manage page.
+Step 4: Finally, click Back Up Now on the bottom right of the Backup interface.
+Then, you can view this backup task being performed on the Manage page.

-If you are plagued by Windows 10 Backup not working when creating a system image, please abandon Backup and Restore (Windows 7) utility and try using MiniTool ShadowMaker.
+If you suffer from Windows 11/Windows 10 Backup not working when creating a system image, abandon the Backup and Restore (Windows 7) utility and try using MiniTool ShadowMaker.

-Step 2: In the Backup page, you can see that all system related partitions have been selected by default.
-Next, you will need to specify a path to save the Windows 10 system image backup.
+Step 2: In the Backup page, you can see that all system-related partitions have been selected by default.
+Next, you will need to specify a path to save the Windows system image backup.

 Part 4: Final Words

 Is Windows 10/Windows 11 Backup not working?
 Windows Backup keeps failing?
-If you are bothered by the issue - Windows 10 file backup not working or Windows 10 system image backup failed, try fixing these issues based on actual situations.
+If you are bothered by the Windows Backup failure – File History not backing up or system image backup failed, try fixing these issues based on actual situations.

-To back up your computer files or system, MiniTool ShadowMaker is a great help for you to not experience Windows 10 Backup failures again.
+To back up your computer files or system, MiniTool ShadowMaker is a great assistant for you.
 Just get its Trial Edition for a free trial.